Dreamed 1973/11/23 by Chris Wayan

 WHAT'S IT MEAN?

-Along with Ray Bradbury, HG Wells and Dr Who, science fiction fans will no doubt recognize Vonda McIntyre's trisexual dreamsnakes, small creatures used by healers in her Dreamsnake, but here grown large, sensual... and touchy.
+Along with Ray Bradbury's Martian Chronicles, HG Wells's The Time Machine and the TV series Dr Who, science fiction fans will no doubt recognize Vonda McIntyre's trisexual snakes, small creatures used by healers in her novel Dreamsnake, but here grown large, sensual and... grumpy.

 World Dream Bank homepage - Art gallery - New stuff - Introductory sampler, best dreams, best art - On dreamwork - Books